tmabraham/blog_old/_posts/2021-07-08-GitHub-Copilot.md

 3. Copyright/licensing issues
 4. Usage of outdated APIs

-Let's dive into each of these issue further.
+Let's dive into each of these issues further.

 ### Personal information shared by GitHub Copilot